MCFpy/mcf/docs/source/getting_started.rst

 Results
 ~~~~~~~

-The :py:meth:`~mcf_mini.ModifiedCausalForest.predict` method returns a dictionary containing the estimation results.
+The :py:meth:`~mcf_functions.ModifiedCausalForest.predict` method returns a dictionary containing the estimation results.
 To gain an overview, have a look at the keys of the dictionary:

 .. code-block:: python